sebinseban/km44besd06/README.md

 ## 3 ADVANCED C

+### 3.28 LINKED LIST 1 (09/03/2022) ASSIGNMENT 28

+1. Create a liked list using student structure with ID and name fields, and print the list.

+2. Create a string using linkedlist, read and print it back (store each character in a seperate node).
+Do you think it is required to store a null character in this linkedlist?

 ### 3.27 STRUCTURES 2 (09/03/2022) ASSIGNMENT 27

 1)Take two layers (two source files, producer.c , consumer.c & one header file layer.h).
 In producer.c, define a structure variable , create its data and send it to consumer.c, via